MaxAKAgluck/bt-quickcheck/README.md

 - Fast and lightweight: single script, no install, minimal system impact
 - Blue team focused: defensive posture checks rather than privilege escalation
 - Read-only by design: does not change system state
-- Multiple outputs: console, JSON, HTML, and plain text
+- Multiple outputs: console, JSON, HTML, and plain text (format determined by file extension)
 - Personal and production modes with contextual recommendations
 - Actionable results with severity levels and next steps
 - One-liner friendly for quick remote use
 - Alignment with common guidance (CIS/NIST)
+- Parallel execution for improved performance (30-50% faster with `-p` flag)
+- Intelligent caching system for expensive operations
+- Advanced malware signature detection and analysis
+- Enhanced rootkit detection with cross-view analysis
+- Behavioral analysis for anomaly detection
+- Simplified command-line interface (no format flag needed)

 ## Quick Start